What does BICS and CALP mean?

 CALP stands for Cognitive Academic Language Proficiency

-Consider, how long does it take an immigrant student to achieve bilingual competency?
+Consider how long it takes an immigrant student to achieve bilingual competency.
 Well, there are two kinds of language proficiency: social and academic.

-Kids quickly learn hw to communicate fluently with other kids on the playground.
+Kids quickly learn how to communicate fluently with other kids on the playground.

 How long does BICS take?

-Within just a few months, a foreign student might be chatting confidently and fluently with their friends.
+Within a few months, a foreign student might chat confidently and fluently with their friends.